-The Bank's sensitivity to interest rate movements from an earnings perspective is disclosed in the Annual Report and Accounts note 26.
+The Bank's sensitivity to interest rate movements from an earnings perspective is disclosed in the Annual Report and Accounts note 26(c) (page 67).

 LEVERAGE

 The Bank calculates and monitors a leverage ratio as required by CRD IV.
 This measures the ratio of the capital resources to total assets.